insight-platform/Savant/docs/source/getting_started/0_configure_dev_env.rst

     .. image:: ../_static/img/dev-env/10-run-output-1.png

 #.
-You must see various GStreamer messages: it's ok.
+You may see various GStreamer error messages: it's ok.
 At the end you will see pipeline's output with metadata:

     .. image:: ../_static/img/dev-env/11-run-output-2.png